arda-ornek/demographic-data-analyzer/README.md

 Demographic data was extracted from the 1994 Census database.
 The program answers the following questions;
 How many people of each race are represented in this dataset?
-This should be a Pandas series with race names as the index labels. (race column)
 What is the average age of men?
 What is the percentage of people who have a Bachelor's degree?
 What percentage of people with advanced education (Bachelors, Masters, or Doctorate) make more than 50K?